yannikosterholzer/pi_baremetal_qemu/README.md

 # pi_baremetal_qemu
-This repository contains ARM assembly code designed for bare-metal programming on the Raspberry Pi 2B
+This repository contains ARM assembly code designed for bare-metal programming on the Raspberry Pi 2B.
+It includes a printf implementation, as well as a simple scanf-implementation and some math functions

 **Qemu starten mit:**